• Home

 More importantly, all the lifts seemed to be working for once, which is a change, to put it mildly.
 Staying at this hotel when there is only one lift working is… a royal pain.

-Arriving in the room, I was in a room that was on the corner of the turrets, that faced the International Wing and the carpark.
+Arriving in the room, I was in a room that was on the corner of the turrets, which faced the International Wing and the car park.
 Not the greatest view, but it would do.

 Looking at the room, if you’ve visited Economy Class and Beyond before, you’ll know this room inside out, as we’ve covered it so many times.